A butterfly is an insect that goes through a complete metamorphism transforming from an egg into a caterpillar into a butterfly.

 - Butterfly cage

 1. Remove the eggs from the bag and place them on a small container.
 Mist lightly and periodically until they hatch, about three days.

 2. Prepare a container (aquarium or glass jar with screen or cheesecloth as a lid) for the caterpillars to live in.

 3. Go outside to gather milkweed and twigs to create the optimal environment for the caterpillars.

 4. During the life of the caterpillars be sure to keep the environment clean and full of fresh milkweed.

 5. The caterpillars will begin to form cocoons.
 Keep the cage misted and humid.
 Be sure that the cocoons have an adequate amount of space when they are hanging so that when they hatch their wings don’t hit the bottom.

-6. A butterfly cage is recommended to keep the butterflies for a couple days for the kids to observe the colors and anatomy.
+6. A butterfly cage is recommended to keep the butterflies for a couple days to observe the colors and anatomy.

-7. Take the kids out to the milkweed and send the butterflies off with good wishes!
+7. Send the butterflies off with good wishes!